 • The total memory usage remains at the total memory usage threshold or higher as time passes, for at least a certain duration of time.

-In the figure below, the total memory usage remains at the total memory usage threshold (90%) or higher for at least the monitoring duration (60 minutes) and thus an error in total memory usage is detected.
+→ The total memory usage remains at the threshold (90%) or higher continuously for the monitoring duration time (60 minutes) or longer; detection of a total memory usage error is recognized.